TheComamba/AssetAuditor/README.md

 ## Contributing

-Asset Auditor is feature complete in my opinion.
+Asset Auditor is very close to feature complete in my opinion.
 If you disagree, either because you are missing some functionality, because I have overlooked an asset type, or because you suspect a bug, please let me know by [creating an issue](https://github.com/TheComamba/AssetAuditor/issues).
+Also have a look at the existing issues and let me know if you want me to prioritize one of them.

 I am also open to pull requests.